Revisiting Active Learning in the Era of Vision Foundation Models: Investigating the pillars of effective active learning strategies

 Formally, we consider the batch AL setting: let $\mathcal{D} = \{\mathcal{D}_{\textbf{\textsubscript{pool}}} \cup \mathcal{D}_{\textbf{\textsubscript{test}}}\}$ be a dataset with a held-out test set and training pool $\mathcal{D}_{\textbf{\textsubscript{pool}}} = \{\mathcal{D}_U \cup \mathcal{D}_L \}$ consisting of unlabeled instances $\{\bm{x}_i\}$ for $i \in \{N_U\}$ and labeled instances $\{(\bm{x}_j, y_j)\}$ for $j \in \{N_L\}$.
 Let $f : \mathbb{R}^{H \times W \times 3} \rightarrow \mathbb{R}^d$ be a feature extractor such that $\bm{z}_i := f(\bm{x}_i) \in \mathbb{R}^d$ is a feature vector and $d$ is the embedding dimension.
 Let $g(\bm{z}; \bm{\theta}) : \mathbb{R}^{d} \rightarrow \mathbb{R}^K $ be a classifier parameterized by $\bm{\theta}$.
 The typical AL procedure consists of a series of sequential iterations beginning at $t = 0$ where the labeled pool $\mathcal{D}_L$ is the empty set.
 At each iteration, a querying function $a(\{\bm{z}_i : i \in \{N_U\}\}; \bm{\theta}_t)$, which given the current model parameters $\bm{\theta}_t$, receives as input all unlabeled instances, selects $B$ instances to be labeled by an external oracle (e.g. clinical expert).
 Once labels are acquired, these labeled instances are subsumed in $\mathcal{D}_L$ and removed from the unlabeled pool, and the model is retrained on this slightly larger labeled pool.
 We simulate the AL procedure by hiding labels $y_i$ until queried for a chosen instance $\bm{x}_i$.

-In this work, we employ frozen vision-only or vision-language Foundation Models as the feature extractor $f(.)$ and a linear head as the classifier $g(.)$.
+In this work, we employ frozen vision-only or vision-language foundation models as the feature extractor $f(.)$ and a linear head as the classifier $g(.)$.
 We only require a single forward pass through the feature extractor to generate embeddings which are saved for use in our various experiments.
-This enables us to efficiently study a wide range of experimental settings for AL. Unless mentioned otherwise, we use a DINOv2 VIT-g14 \cite{dinov2} transformer as the feature extractor.
+This enables us to study a wide range of experimental settings for AL efficiently.
+Unless mentioned otherwise, we use a DINOv2 VIT-g14 \citep{dinov2} transformer as the feature extractor.
 Simple linear models trained on features extracted by this model achieve performance that is just shy of state-of-the-art, making them a compelling alternative to end-to-end fine-tuning of the backbone with scarce labels.
-Following the recommendations of \cite{towardsrobust}, we apply strong regularization to our models in the form of weight decay (1e-2) and aggressive dropout (0.75).
-Note that the benchmarks used to evaluate the various AL methods in this work were not used in the pretraining of the foundation models we investigated (we refer the reader to the data curation processes outlined \cite{dinov2}).
+Following the recommendations of \citep{towardsrobust}, we apply strong regularization to our models in the form of weight decay (1e-2) and aggressive dropout (0.75).
+Note that the benchmarks used to evaluate the various AL methods in this work were not used in the pretraining of the foundation models we investigated (we refer the reader to the data curation processes outlined by \cite{dinov2}).

 In our experiments, we set a query budget $B$ of 1 sample per class per iteration.
-We run our Active Learning loop for 20 iterations and average our results over 5 random seeds for each experiment.
+For instance, the CIFAR100 dataset contains images corresponding to 100 classes, so the query budget is set to 100 samples.
+Note that setting $B$ to 1 sample per class per iteration does not necessarily imply that exactly one sample is chosen from each class, since the class labels are unknown at the time of querying.
+We run our active learning loop for 20 iterations and average our results over 5 random seeds for each experiment.
 We analyze the following query functions: Random Sampling baseline, Entropy, Uncertainty, Margins, Core-Set (greedy k-centers), BALD, Power BALD, BADGE, ALFA-Mix, Typiclust, and ProbCover.
 The hyper-parameters for these query functions, if any, are taken from the original publication.